maitruong-data/maitruong-data/README.md

 # 👋 Hi, I'm Mai Truong

-**Data Analyst** based in Finland 🇫🇮 — turning raw data into clear insights and practical recommendations.
+**Data Analyst** based in Finland 🇫🇮.
+SQL, Python, and Power BI — with a lot of curiosity about why the numbers look the way they do.

+---

 ## ✨ About Me

-I specialize in data cleaning, querying, analysis, and visualization to drive business insights.
-I bring hands-on analytics skills to turn raw data into clear reporting and practical recommendations, combined with 3+ years of experience in a metrics-driven SaaS environment — partnering with stakeholders to translate business needs into measurable outcomes.
+I clean, query, analyze, and visualize data, mostly because I like knowing why a number looks the way it does, not just what it says.

-I'm tech-savvy, proactive, and independent, and I enjoy finding the "why" behind the numbers.
-I come from a background in Education and EdTech and am now pivoting fully into Data Analytics.
+Before analytics, I spent 3+ years in a metrics-driven SaaS environment working directly with stakeholders, turning vague asks into numbers people could actually use.
+I got into data through a background in Education and EdTech, and I'm now pivoting into analytics full-time.

+---

 ## 🛠️ Tech & Tools